~ Draco and Hermione ~

 "You weren't there Ron, it wasn't funny.
-It was like when you were poisoned in sixth year and I used the bezoar to save you, she was convulsing on the ground in the same way and Merlin knows what happened to her," said Harry as he stood up and started walking away from them.
-Ron and Hermione hurried after him, and thankfully Ron had gotten the message and was being a little more sensitive about it.
+It was like when you were poisoned in sixth year and I used the bezoar to save you, she was convulsing on the ground in the same way and Merlin knows what's actually happened to her," said Harry as he stood up and started walking away from them.
+Ron and Hermione hurried after him, and thankfully Ron got the message and was being a little more sensitive about it.

 "Well what's done is done, Snape and Madam Pomfrey are geniuses so Parkinson'll be fine, we live happily ever after," Ron began.